Game-Idiots/website/README.md

 [Failed]: "Logs/Logs.html/atLine:404"

 Colten Sus: Hey user!
 There seems to be a problem with the "Logs" section on "README.md"!
 So um user could you edit or copy the "README.md" and fix it?

+Website Cellular That Are Supported:
+- 5G+
+- 5G
+- 5Ge (4G/LTE)
+- 4G/LTE
+- 3G
+- 2G

+Website Cellular That Are Not Supported:
+- 1G
+- 0G